 Australia seeks to play a constructive role in the dialogue on international economic development issues between the developed ('the North') and developing countries ('the South').
 Australia's approach to North/South issues is based on the belief that not only are there compelling humanitarian reasons for finding solutions to the many problems facing the world economy and the developing countries in particular, but also that the degree of interdependence in the world economy makes progress imperative for international stability and economic growth.
-Australia's approach is also influenced by the predominance of developing countries in the region and by the fact that Australia shares a number of economic interests with the developing countries e.g. it is a leading producer and exporter of a wide range of primary products and an importer of capital and technology.
+Australia's approach is also influenced by the predominance of developing countries in the region and by the fact that Australia shares a number of economic interests with the developing countries, e.g. it is a leading producer and exporter of a wide range of primary products and an importer of capital and technology.

 Australia has taken a forward position on a number of North/South issues.
 It has encouraged changes to the international economic system sensitive to the views of developing countries, but which also would serve to promote orderly development, political stability and the full participation by all countries in an open international trade and payments system.
-Australia believes that the round of global negotiations on North/South issues which has been proposed in the UN General Assembly could make a positive contribution to those goals.
-As indicated above North/South issues were major items for dicussion at the Commonwealth Heads of Government Meeting, which Australia hosted in Melbourne in September-October 1981 and which gave birth to the Melbourne declaration and a communique which gave prominence to North/South matters.